Circular economy: Towards the circular economy

 In 2013, a report was released entitled Towards the Circular Economy: Economic and Business Rationale for an Accelerated Transition.
 The report, commissioned by the Ellen MacArthur Foundation and developed by McKinsey & Company, was the first volume of its kind to consider the economic and business opportunity for the transition to a restorative, circular model.
 Using product case studies and economy-wide analysis, the report details the potential for significant benefits across the EU.
 It argues that a subset of the EU manufacturing sector could realize net materials cost savings worth up to $630 billion annually towards 2025—stimulating economic activity in the areas of product development, remanufacturing and refurbishment.
 Towards the Circular Economy also identified the key building blocks in making the transition to a circular economy, namely in skills in circular design and production, new business models, skills in building cascades and reverse cycles, and cross-cycle/cross-sector collaboration.
 This is supported by a case study from the automotive industry, highlighting the importance of integrating a circular model holistically within the entire value chain of a company, taking into account the interdependencies between the product, process, and system level.

 Another report by WRAP and the Green Alliance (called "Employment and the circular economy: job creation in a more resource efficient Britain"), done in 2015 has examined different public policy scenarios to 2030.
 It estimates that, with no policy change, 200,000 new jobs will be created, reducing unemployment by 54,000.
 A more aggressive policy scenario could create 500,000 new jobs and permanently reduce unemployment by 102,000.
+The International Labour Organization predicts that implementing a circular economy by 2030 might result in an additional 7-8 million jobs being created globally.
+However, other research has also found that the adoption of circular economy principles may lead to job losses in emerging economies.